 Can a Single Room Dehumidifier Run Continuously Overnight?

 Yes, you can run a single room dehumidifier overnight if it’s rated for continuous use and you keep it well maintained.
-You should empty it, set a target humidity, and guarantee safe airflow.
+You should empty it, set a target humidity if the unit offers that option, keep airflow clear, and make sure auto shutoff works before leaving it unattended for long periods.

 How Noisy Are Single Room Dehumidifiers at Night?

 They’re usually like a soft rainstorm in the background: noticeable, but not overwhelming.
-You’ll hear a fan and occasional compressor hum, so choose a low-decibel model if you’re light-sleeping or keep it farther away.
+You’ll hear a fan and occasional operating hum, so choose a low-decibel model if you’re light-sleeping or keep it farther away from your bed.

 Do Single Room Dehumidifiers Work in Cold Basements?